prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 | `gvlid` | optional | global vendor list id of company scoped to alias | `integer` |
 | `skipPbsAliasing` | optional | ability to skip passing spec.code to prebid server in request extension.
 In case you have a prebid server adapter with the name same as the alias/shortcode.
 Default value: `false` | `boolean` |

+### Supporting Privacy Regulations

+If your bid adapter is going to be used in Europe, you should support GDPR:
+- Get a [Global Vendor ID](https://iabeurope.eu/vendor-list-tcf-v2-0/) from the IAB-Europe
+- Add your GVLID into the spec block as 'gvlid'.
+If you don't do this, Prebid.js may block requests to your adapter.
+- Read the gdprConsent string from the bid request object and pass it through to your endpoint

+If your bid adapter is going to be used in the United States, you should support COPPA and CCPA:
+- Read the uspConsent string from the bid request object and pass it through t o your endpoint
+- Call config.getConfig('coppa') and forward to your endpoint

 ## Supporting Video